Community Wellbeing Grants

 Our Community Wellbeing Grants will allow communities to choose their own way to respond to the losses, anxiety and distress they have experienced, as well as actively participate in their recovery.

-Individuals (not organisations or businesses) directly impacted by the 2019/20 bushfires within the Blue Mountains, Hawkesbury and Lithgow areas can apply for up to $1,000 to conduct a community activity in their area that meets the Grant Objectives.
+Grants of up to $1,000 are available for individuals (not organisations or businesses) directly impacted by the 2019/20 bushfires within the Blue Mountains, Hawkesbury and Lithgow areas to conduct a community activity in their area that meets the Grant Objectives.

 Directly impacted areas include (but may not be limited to): Bell, Berambing, Bilpin, Blackheath, Clarence, Colo, Colo Heights, Dargan, Kurrajong, Kurrajong Heights, Megalong Valley, Mt Irvine, Mt Tomah, Mt Wilson, Mt Victoria, Olinda, Running Stream, St Albans, Woodford and Wolgan Valley.

 Grants of up to $10,000 are available for organisations or community groups that are based within bushfire affected areas in Blue Mountains, Hawkesbury and Lithgow.

 Individual healthcare providers and other sole traders or for-profit businesses are ineligible unless the application has been co-designed and/or are in active partnership with a not-for-profit community organisation.
 The activity must be community driven and identified by community needs rather than provider driven.